chris-larosa/chris-larosa.github.io/index.md

 # Hi!
 My name is Chris LaRosa

-I am a highly motivated computer science major with a focus on cybersecurity.
+I am a highly motivated computer science major with a focus on cybersecurity, graduating in May of 2022.

+## Skills

 Over the years I have accumulated experience in the following languages and platforms:

 - Full-stack web development (both WAMP and LAMP stack)
-- JavaScript (including ES6)
+- JavaScript (including ES6/7)
 - PHP
 - Java
 - Python